Content

 6. Fear of injury.
 The thought of being injured in a car accident is a major source of anxiety and can lead to vehophobia.
 The idea of being trapped in a vehicle with no escape can be overwhelming and frightening.

 7. Fear of speed.
 The inability to control the speed of the vehicle and the potential for an accident to occur can lead to vehophobia.
-Sometimes, just the thought of driving at high speed can be a source of anxiety and fear.
+Sometimes, just the thought of driving at a high speed can be a source of anxiety and fear.

 Symptoms of Driving Phobia